 Bayer will respond to your request within 30 days of receipt or within any further time notified to you in writing.

-All enquiries or complaints regarding your privacy should be made in writing to:
+All enquiries or complaints regarding your personal informational should be made in writing to: